soundwanders/fieldwing/README.md

 ## Description

-Fieldwing is a web application built with SvelteKit, allowing users to seamlessly select their favorite college football teams and get weekly updates on their game results!
+Fieldwing is a web application powered by SvelteKit, designed to provide users with a comprehensive view of college football teams.
+Users can explore historical game results, head-to-head matchups, and select their favorite teams for in-depth analysis.
+Dive into the rich history of college football and gain insights into team performance over the years.

 ## Features

 ### Conference Selection

 - Users can select a college football conference from a dropdown list, or view all FBS and FCS teams at once.
+- A dropdown list selection dynamically populates the teams container, allowing user to scroll through and select their favorite teams.

+### Week and Year Selection

+- Users can choose the week and the year they wish to view the game results for, refining the search process and improving customization.
 - A dropdown list selection dynamically populates the teams container, allowing user to scroll through and select their favorite teams.

 ### Team Selection